kmb40/terraform-beginner-bootcamp-2023/docs/week-1.md

 1. Environment Variables - those you would set in your bash terminal eg. AWS credentials
 2. Terraform Variables - those that you would normally set in your tfvars file

-**Note:** Terraform Cloud variables can be set to be "sensitive" so they are not shown visibliy in the UI.
+**Note:** Terraform Cloud variables can be set to be "sensitive" so they are not shown visiblity in the UI.

 ### Loading Terraform Input Variables